WHAT ARE THE RISKS OF REIKI?

 REIKI CAUSE HARM OF ADVERSE SIDE EFFECTS

 Despite prevailing myths that Reiki may cause harm or adverse effects, extensive research and anecdotal evidence have overwhelmingly and consistently shown that Reiki has an excellent safety profile, with no documented instances of adverse reactions.
-Reiki involves gentle touch methods that work in harmony with the body's natural healing mechanisms, posing minimal risk to recipients.
+Reiki involves gentle, non-invasive touch and is widely considered low risk.
 You can read more here about what Reiki is.

 In terms of side effects, although it is not common, some clients can experience a release of emotions or some uncomfortable effects in the healing process which are transient and usually fast moving.
 Quite the opposite of being a 'risk' it is merely a natural part of any healing, no different to someone releasing emotion in a counselling therapy session, experiencing detox symptoms after dropping an addiction or starting a new diet, or feeling physical discomfort when a psychotherapist, works on an injured knee.
 These are all part and parcel of the healing process.

-Quite the opposite of Reiki causing harm, research available to date has confirmed the following benefits of Reiki:
+Quite the opposite of Reiki causing harm, research available to date has reported associations with the following areas of improvement:

-1. Stress and Anxiety Reduction (including measurable benefits to the parasympathetic nerve system, decreased blood pressure and other objective measures of stress)
+Stress and Anxiety Reduction (some research authors have reported observations of measurable benefits to the parasympathetic nervous system, decreased blood pressure and other objective measures of stress)

-3. Improved Quality of Life (including increased energy, enhanced sleep, a general sense of vitality).
+Improved Quality of Life (including client-reported increased energy, better sleep, a general sense of vitality).

-4. Support for Cancer Patients (including mitigation of treatment-related side effects such as pain, nausea, and fatigue and improving mood, motivation and resilience).
+Support for Cancer Patients (including report by patients in research of reduced treatment-related side effects such as pain, nausea, and fatigue and improving mood, motivation and positive or hopeful mindset.
+Where Reiki is used alongside medical treatment, these effects are described as supportive rather than curative.

-6. Psychological Well-being (including reducing anxiety and depression depressive and fostering a more positive outlook on life).
+Psychological Well-being (including patient-reported reduction in anxiety and depression as well as reports of experiencing a more positive outlook on life.

-With an abundance of research available to us today on the benefits of Reiki, any myths about the harm or ineffectiveness of Reiki have been well and truly dismantled and we can rest assured in Reiki's effectiveness in promoting holistic well-being, from stress reduction, pain management, psychological improvement, and enhanced healing with no safety concerns.
+With a growing body of research on the potential benefits of Reiki now available, any myths about the harm or it ineffectiveness needs to be re-thought - many of them reporting Reiki's effectiveness in supporting holistic well-being, from stress reduction, pain management, psychological improvement, and enhanced healing with no safety concerns.

 Addressing Common Concerns: Exploring Potential Discomfort and Side Effects

-Reiki is deeply relaxing and nurturing, and many of my clients report feeling being held and supported by the loving energy.
-New clients may come with a little uncertainty or anxiety as to what to expect but we spend a good amount of time in discussion before they get onto the Reiki table where the session is explained to them and they get to ask as many questions as they like and need.
+Reiki is often experienced as deeply relaxing and nurturing, and many of my clients report feeling being 'held' and 'supported' by the loving energy of Reiki.
+New clients may come with a little uncertainty or slightly nervous as to what to expect but we spend a good amount of time in discussion before they get onto the Reiki table where the session is explained to them and they get to ask as many questions as they like and need.
 I make sure that they are absolutely ready, comfortable and ready when they do.
-Any initial uncertainty is replaced with enthusiasm for the session to start!
+Any initial uncertainty is then replaced with enthusiasm for the session to start!

 Once on the table, it is common for clients to be quickly put at ease once receiving Reiki, with clients often falling asleep during sessions due to the deeply relaxing affects of the energy.
 Some of the most common comments I receive is that they have never felt so deeply relaxed as they did when receiving the Reiki.
 Additionally, as practitioners, we strive at every turn to create a safe and supportive atmosphere conducive to relaxation and well-being.